 So when you visit – any time of year – be sure to immerse yourself in artistry.
 Check out Creative Portland, a thorough resource for resident artists, visitors, and local events, and you’ll be rocked by the offerings, finding creativity around every corner… and don’t be surprised if you find you’re creatively inspired yourself.
 Perhaps you’ll notice the murals across Portland, birthed from the Portland Mural Initiative.
 This artist-led movement brings art to public spaces and hosts neighborhood meals and artist talks with the intention of connecting artists to the local community.

-Browse hand-crafted and Maine-inspired pottery at Edgecomb Potters, or visit the Alan Claude Gallery to pick up some colorful, dramatic graphic prints.
-Check out the latest happenings at Maine College of Art & Design, and if you’re into music, be sure to visit Portland Chamber Music Festival for year-round musical events.
+Browse hand-crafted and Maine-inspired pottery at Edgecomb Potters.
+Visit the Alan Claude Gallery to pick up some colorful, dramatic graphic prints.
+If you’re a music lover, be sure to visit Portland Chamber Music Festival for year-round musical events.
 There’s no shortage of performance art here, either.
 Ogunquit Playhouse, just 40 minutes from Portland, has been producing theater since 1933!
 And if opera or ballet interests you, you’re in the right place.

 And pay special attention when you dine out… this art-infused foodie city will not disappoint, with impeccable plating and presentation, served in regionally-inspired interior spaces.
 Once you’ve taken in enough inspiration and are bursting with your own imaginative ideas, visit Portland Museum of Art to get creative with their interactive workshops or schedule a paint night at Muse Paintbar.